-As can be seen in Fig. \ref{fig:cutoffPB}, using a cut-off model with $\Lambda=800~{\rm MeV}$, we make the fake poles disappear and, as expected, only the pole at higher energy remains.
+As can be seen in Fig. \ref{fig:cutoffPB}, the fake poles disappear when we use a cut-off scheme with $\Lambda=800~{\rm MeV}$ and, as expected, only the pole at higher energy remains.
 This one strongly couples to the $\bar{D}\Omega_c$ and $\bar{D}_s\Xi_c'$ channels (see Table \ref{tab:PBHigh}).
 This state, which would be a pentaquark with double strangeness ($P_{\Psi_{ss}}^\Xi$) has a well defined spin-parity $J^\pi=\frac{1}{2}^-$ as it is generated from the PB interaction in s-wave.

 It is very interesting to look for the origin of this resonance.
-Checking Table \ref{Tab:CijPB} we can see that there is only one attractive diagonal term, for $\bar{D}\Omega_c$ channel, and although it is positive (i.e. attractive in our parameterization) itis still rather small small $(C_{99}=1/9)$.
-Such an attraction is not sufficient to generate a resonance state (what was check performing uncoupled calculations).
-Thus, this resonance is generated in a rather unusual way, via the non-diagonal terms of the interaction.
-The $\bar{D}\Omega_c - \bar{D}_s\Xi_c'$ interaction, $C_{98}=-\sqrt{2}$, is strong enough to produce a bound state via the coupled-channels.
-To check this point, we added a $\gamma$ factor, $C_{89}\to C_{89}'=-\gamma\sqrt{2}$, which can be varied to see the effect of this off-diagonal term in details.
-In Fig. \ref{fig:cutoffPBgam} we can clearly see the effect of this term - for smaller values of $C_{89}'$ ($\gamma\sim 0.5$) the resonance state is not generated.
+Checking Table \ref{Tab:CijPB} we can see that only diagonal $\bar{D}\Omega_c$ term is positive (i.e. attractive in our notation) although with a rather small strength $(C_{99}=1/9)$.
+Such an attraction is not sufficient by itself to give rise to a bound state, a fact that we checked upon performing an uncoupled calculation.
+Thus, as already noted in our previous work \cite{Marse-Valera:2022khy}, this resonance is generated in a rather unusual way from the non-diagonal terms of the interaction.
+Indeed, the $\bar{D}\Omega_c - \bar{D}_s\Xi_c'$ interaction is strong enough ($C_{98}=-\sqrt{2}$), to produce a bound state via the coupled channels.
+To check this point, we added a $\gamma$ factor to this coupling, namely $C_{89}\to C_{89}'=-\gamma\sqrt{2}$, which we varied to study the effect of this off-diagonal term in detail, as can be seen in Fig. \ref{fig:cutoffPBgam}.
+We observe that the resonance is not generated for values of $\gamma \lesssim 0.5$.

 We now present our results in the heavy VB sector.
 In the similar way as in the PB sector, the use of dimension regularization for the loop function leads to some fake nonphysical poles, which have been eliminated by the use of the cut-off method.
 Finally, only one resonance state remains, which couples strongly to $\bar{D}^*\Omega_c$ and $\bar{D}_s^*\Xi_c'$, see Fig. \ref{fig:cutoffVB} and Table \ref{tab:VBHigh}.
-Similarly to the PB sector this state can be formed due to the large value of $C_{89}$, what is illustrates in Fig. \ref{fig:cutoffVBgam}.
+Similarly to the PB sector this state can be formed due to the large value of the $C_{89}$ coefficient.
 Note that this state is degenerate in spin-parity, can be either $J^P=\frac{1}{2}^-$ or $J^P=\frac{3}{2}^-$, since we have a vector-meson $(J^P=1^-)$ interacting with a baryon $(J^P=\frac{1}{2}^+)$ in s-wave.

 We also have checked that the variations of cut off value, of $\kappa_c$ and $\kappa_{cc}$ parameters (related to explicit violation of SU(4) symmetry) lead to some variations of the resonance position and properties, but the appearance of a pole is a robust outcome in all calculations both for PB and VB cases \cite{Marse-Valera:2022khy}.